 What are some common Christian struggles in life?

-Here are some things Christians struggle with in their lives:
+Here are some things we Christians struggle with in our lives:

 Taking God’s name in vain (irreverent use of the Bible and God’s authority)